-• Professional Probation When a student exhibits a pattern of inappropriate behavior regarding conduct, judgment or honesty, faculty meet and discusses the student's problematic behavior.
+Professional Probation When a student exhibits a pattern of inappropriate behavior regarding conduct, judgment or honesty, faculty will meet and discuss the student's problematic behaviors as well as areas in which the student is experiencing success.
 The student may then be notified in writing of the concern and be asked to meet with the faculty to discuss the issues.
 During that meeting with the student, faculty will ascertain whether the student should be allowed to continue in the professional program while on probation or be dismissed from the program.
-If there is unanimous affirmation, the student is allowed to remain in the professional program.
+If there is unanimous affirmation of the student continuing in the program, the student will be allowed to remain in the professional program.
 The student will then be asked to develop individualized goals for remediation and deadlines for completion of each goal.
+The remediation plan will be reviewed by the student's academic advisor and feedback provided.
+The student will make edits as necessary before the student's academic advisor submits the final plan to all full-time faculty for review.
 Faculty will review and either accept the goals or ask for modification.

 Once placed on either probation status, the student is not permitted to complete Level I, Level II or doctoral experiential placement unless special permission from faculty is granted.
 The student must formally request permission in writing.
+When the student formally requests permission, they will first submit the request to their academic advisor for review and approval.
+Once a final written request has been approved by the academic advisor, the academic advisor will forward the written permission request to the full faculty.
 Students on academic probation must have a 76% or higher in all courses to petition to be scheduled for Level I fieldwork.